 The Society for Related Rights of the Press (DVP) is embarking on a new phase in its development and has appointed Mélanie Loubersac as Chief Executive Officer.

-Since its creation in 2021, the Société des Droits Voisins de la Presse (DVP) has played a decisive role in defending the remuneration of publishers and press agencies against technology companies that reuse their content.
+Since its creation in 2021, DVP (the Society for the Related Rights of the Press) has played a decisive role in defending the interests of press publishers and news agencies in their dealings with technology companies that reuse their content.

-For this reason, the Board of Directors unanimously approved the appointment of Mélanie Loubersac as Chief Executive Officer of DVP and welcomes the opportunity to benefit from her expertise in this ecosystem.
+With this in mind, the Board of Directors has unanimously approved the appointment of Mélanie Loubersac as Chief Executive Officer of DVP and looks forward to drawing on her considerable expertise in this sector.

-With its 305 members, DVP is approaching this new phase with determination, bolstered by the conclusion of a licensing agreement with Google announced at the end of 2023, and is currently pursuing several negotiations.
+With its 305 members, DVP is approaching this new phase with determination, bolstered by the signature of a licensing agreement with Google announced at the end of 2023, and is currently pursuing several ongoing negotiations with other platforms.

-With 15 years of experience in collective management and having served as Director of Audiovisual Distribution at Sacem, Mélanie Loubersac succeeds Caroline Bonin as Chief Executive Officer of DVP.
+Building on 15 years of experience in collective management and having served as Director of Audiovisual Distribution at Sacem, Mélanie Loubersac is taking over from Caroline Bonin as Chief Executive Officer of DVP.

-The latter will continue to provide strategic advice to DVP on legal matters and, alongside Sacem’s Deputy Chief Executive Officer, will focus on the legal issues related to the development of artificial intelligence and the analysis of its impacts, which are crucial in all areas of Sacem’s and DVP’s activities.
+Mélanie Loubersac will go on as a strategic advisor to DVP to assist with legal matters and, alongside Sacem’s Deputy Chief Executive Officer, will devote herself to tackling the legal issues associated with the booming artificial intelligence sector and the analysis of its impacts, work that will be crucial to all of Sacem and DVP’s future activities.

-“The press sector faces many challenges, both economic and technological, and of course societal.
-I am proud to be able to contribute to supporting publishers and press agencies in their fight for the recognition of their rights in the digital world.
-I would like to thank the entire DVP Board of Directors and its Chairman Jean-Marie Cavada, as well as Cécile Rap-Veber, David El Sayegh and Caroline Bonin, for their trust.
-I would like to assure all DVP members that our team is fully committed to enabling their collective management organisation to develop and be present on all fronts.”
+“The press sector faces many challenges: economic, technological, and of course social.
+I am proud to support press publishers and news agencies in the struggle to secure their rights in the digital world.
+I would like to thank the entire DVP Board of Directors and its President Jean-Marie Cavada, as well as Cécile Rap-Veber, David El Sayegh and Caroline Bonin, for putting their trust in me.
+I can assure all DVP members that our team is committed to ensuring this collective management organisation reaches its full potential in order to defend the related rights of the press on all fronts.”

 Press contact +33 6 7 31 43 95